How to run a simulation

 # ...step 3 code...

-# Instanciate the household entity:
+# Instantiate the household entity:

 households_ids = data_households.household_id